renkilaharsha/LING-L645/README.md

     kk.vectorspace_analysis("english","description")
     kk.vectorspace_analysis("english","domain")

-Below is the directory where you can find the analysisplots.
+Below is the directory where you can find the analysis plots.

      --- Project
         |--- output